 Sharing Links and Streaming Films:

 To share a video link in an email or a newsletter, etc., subscribers can upload a film to a private platform like Dropbox for your communities to access or even upload the video to Vimeo and use the password option to pass out the link to folks in your community.
 If your organization has it's own intranet or closed group or teaching platform, those serve the best.
 Do not upload the actual file directly to YouTube, Facebook, or a non-password protected public platform.
 Our usage agreement does not allow for uploading the individual TWOTP film file to social media platforms.
+(With approval, film can be edited into a service and uploaded to social media platforms.
+More on that below).
 In addition, if you break the usage agreement and upload an individual film to Facebook or YouTube, you may receive an email from the music publisher or artist collecting a violation fee :(

 To stream videos to communities, we recommend uploading a TWOTP film to Dropbox and present to/through the platform/application Zoom.
 The two apps seem to integrate nicely.
 Instructions to stream content from Dropbox to Zoom can be found HERE.